Master of Accountancy (MACC)

 MACC 654 Issues in Financial Reporting 3 Credits

-Examines accounting theories and the development of a conceptual framework for financial reporting.
+This course uses the conceptual framework to examine standards for financial reporting.
 Theoretical and conceptual assessments of current reporting issues pertaining to asset valuation and income measurement are addressed through cases, readings, and projects.
 Topics to be investigated from term to term vary depending on their importance and timeliness to the profession.
 This course should be taken first or early in the program.

 Prerequisite(s): completion of the Preliminary Accounting Requirements.